 It is remarkable how sometimes when a mare only produces one foal it can have the impact of ten.
-Such was the case for EI Sareei's next daughter, Rida (x Rouda by Sheikh El Arab).
+Such was the case for El Sareei's next daughter, Rida (x Rouda by Sheikh El Arab).
 She produced only one foal, a daughter named Hosna in Egypt (x Ibn Maisa).
 Hosna was exported to the Babolna stud in Hungary, and later to Germany.
 She produced 13 foals.
 Her black son El Aswad (x Ibn Galal), became a popular sire with 125 foals to his credit.
 Hosna's daughter, 27-Ibn Galal-5, was exported to Australia as a two year old in 1977.
 She became a founding mare for Marion Richmond's famed Simeon Stud.
 She was an Australian champion and dam of champions with generations of international champions continuing from this family.
 27-Ibn Galal-5's daughter, Simeon Safanad is famed as dam of international champion Simeon Shai, owned by Silver Maple Farms, U.S.A., and Simeon Sadik, owned by Halsdon Stud in the U.K. 27-Ibn Galal-5 is not only a granddaughter of Hosna but she is also a granddaughter of another important El Sareei daughter, the 1956 black mare Mohga (x Yosreia).
 With 9 foals, Mohga's influence is far reaching.
-Mohga's name was first introduced to Americans by her beautiful daughter Nahlah (x Morafic), who was many times a champion and crowd favorite.
-Later Mohga's black son El Mokhtar (x Galal) arrived in the U.S. and played a role in the popular movie version of Walter Farley's book, "The Black Stallion".
-In Europe two of Mohga's sons were imported from Egypt: Meyhar (x Alaa El Din), and the handsome chestnut Ibn Galal, imported for Babolna, who in no time distinguished himself as a truly superior sire.
-With 117 get to his credit, Ibn Galal is the sire of many famous mares and stallions.
-It is interesting to note that Mohga's black color is transmitted from generation to generation, largely through Ibn Galal who is not only in many European pedigrees but is also in the pedigree of the very heavily used U.S. stallions Simeon Shai and The Minstril, familiar sources of black and dark colors.
-Mohga left sons and daughters in Egypt as well so she is certainly high among the influential daughters of El Sareei.
+Mohga's name was first introduced to Americans by her beautiful daughter

 The international champion Simeon Shai (Raadin Royal Star x Simeon Safanad).
-He has 3 crosses to El Sareei, through Rida, Mohga, and Tuhotmos.
 Gigi Grasso photo.